yellowflowersorganics-star/smartcrop-os/TESTING_GUIDE.md

 **❌ If you see errors**:
 - Port 3000 already in use? → Change PORT in .env to 3001
-- Database error? → Delete `smartcrop.db` and restart
+- Database error? → Delete `cropwise.db` and restart
 - Module not found? → Run `npm install` again

 ---